joominchoi/joominchoi/README.md

 ### Hey, I'm JooMin 👋

-- I am an iOS Developer looking to make a move to Frontend Development.
+- I am an iOS Developer looking to transition into Frontend Development.
 - 🌱 Currently working through The Odin Project
 - 📍 Based in London, UK 🇬🇧